Cabot (CBT) Dividend Report

 Cabot Corporation is led by a deeply experienced executive team that brings a long track record in specialty chemicals and industrial materials.
 At the top is Sean Keohane, who has served as President and CEO since 2016.
 Keohane joined the company back in 2002 and has held key leadership roles across the organization, including President of the Performance Chemicals and Reinforcement Materials segments.
 His background includes management experience with global companies in manufacturing and technology, which has helped shape Cabot’s strategic direction.

 Supporting him is Erica McLaughlin, who serves as Executive Vice President, Chief Financial Officer, and Head of Corporate Strategy.
-She’s been with Cabot for over two decades and has rotated through a range of business and finance roles.
+She has been with Cabot for over two decades and has rotated through a range of business and finance roles.
 Her insights into both the operational and strategic sides of the business give her a unique edge in guiding financial planning and execution.

 The broader team includes Patricia Hubbard, Chief Technology Officer, who oversees innovation across material science and product development.
 Aaron Johnson brings extensive expertise to the company’s engineering, supply chain, and operations, while Bart Kalkstein leads the Reinforcement Materials segment and Cabot’s Americas region.
 Together, the team combines deep sector knowledge with an ability to adapt to market shifts and long-term industry trends.